Ilya114/Box64Droid/README.md

 ## Known issues

 - Error when updating Termux packages.
 Clearing Termux data will help.
-- Android 12+ can kill Termux, you may get `[Process completed (signal 9) - press Enter]`, to fix run this run this command in adb shell: `adb shell "/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`
+- Android 12+ can kill Termux, you may get `[Process completed (signal 9) - press Enter]`.
+To fix it run this command in adb shell from your pc: `adb shell "/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`
 - "Control" menu in Wine (in Wine Proton 8.0-2 working fine) shows nothing.
 You can just open `control` using "Run" (Win + R).
 - Winetricks runs a long of time when Proton installed (non-root version).
 - Wine GE 8.14 and Wine 8.14 have broken DXVK with drivers for Adreno 7xx/610.
 Install any Wine version before 8.14.